Approximating Electoral Control Problems: Inapproximability

-\begin{proof} Given a subset of candidates to delete $C' \subseteq C - \{c\}$, we can compute the plurality score in $O(\|V\|)$, and then check whether $c$ is a winner in polynomial time.
+Given a subset of candidates to delete $C' \subseteq C - \{c\}$, we can compute the plurality score in polynomial time, and then check whether $c$ is a winner in polynomial time.
 Thus, the problem is in NP\@.
-Using Construction \ref{hhr07construction}, we will now show the reduction from Hitting Set to \pluralitydcudc.\ In this proof, Group~($i$) refers to collection of voters defined by item~$i$ in the construction above.
+Using Construction \ref{hhr07construction}, we will now show the reduction from Hitting Set to \pluralitydcudc.\ In this proof, Group~($i$) refers to collection of votes defined by item~$i$ in the construction above.

 First, assume there exists a hitting set $B' \subseteq B$ is a hitting set with $\|B'\| \le k$.
 Let $D = B - B'$ is the set of candidates to be deleted.
 Then, consider the election $(C - D, V)$: \begin{itemize} \item From Group $(1)$, there will be $2(m-k) + 2n(k+1) + 4$ votes for $c$. \item From Group $(2)$, there will be $2n(k+1) + 5$ votes for $w$. \item For each $1 \le i \le n$, there exists $b_j \in S_i$ since $D = B - B'$.
 Therefore, from Group $(3)$ there is no votes for $c$ (these votes will goes to some $b_j$ instead). \item Since we deleted $(m-k)$ candidates $b_j$, $w$ received an additional $2(m-k)$ votes from Group $(4)$.
 The remaining votes goes to some $b_j$. \end{itemize} Thus, $\score{w} = 2(m-k) + 2n(k+1) + 5 > \score{c} = 2(m-k) + 2n(k+1) + 4$ votes.
 Therefore, $w$ is a unique winner of election $(C-D, V)$, and so there is a successful control action.